marcotessarotto/filemon/README.md

 ```

 In this example, `filemon` monitors the `/home/marco/directory/` directory;
-when the IN_CLOSE_WRITE event regarding a file in the directory is notified to `filemon',
+when the IN_CLOSE_WRITE event regarding a file in the directory is notified to `filemon`,
 it invokes the `/home/marco/process_file.sh` command on the file which is passed as a parameter to the command.